 The Town of Shediac’s Multipurpose Centre

-The Town of Shediac’s Multipurpose Centre is a 17,100 ft² building located at 58 Rue Festival and constructed in 2011.
-It is a very important building for the town and its citizens – including community groups, businesses, individuals, and other organizations who use it for meetings, conferences, events, shows and celebrations.
-It even has an art gallery!
+The centre is a 1588.6 m2 building located at 58 Rue Festival and was constructed in 2011.
+It is a very important building for the town and its citizens, hosting community groups, businesses, individuals, and other organizations who use it for meetings, conferences, events, shows and celebrations.

 The work on the Centre as part of the net-zero project includes energy efficiency and heating system upgrades and a new roof.
 The new smart energy technologies include solar panels on the south-facing roof and an energy storage battery outside the building.

 Partners for this project include the Town of Shediac and the National Research Council of Canada (NRC).